Recipe Overview

 Servings: 8

-It’s made with pantry items.
+- Made with pantry items.
 One of the attractive features of tuna noodle casserole is that you can make it with pantry items.
 It’s perfect for that weeknight when you forget to thaw meat.
 That happens to me with some regularity and I’m sure I’m not the only one.

 Ingredient Notes

 - Solid White Albacore Tuna: We like this type of tuna the best, packed in water.
 Feel free to use the tuna you like best.
-I know that white albacore has more mercury than skipjack tuna but as long as you don’t eat it every day, you probably don’t have to worry.
+I know that white albacore has more mercury than skipjack tuna but as long as you don’t eat tuna casserole every day, you probably don’t have to worry.

 How To Make Tuna Casserole

+Cook the pasta.
 Cook the noodles as directed on the package.

+Combine the ingredients.
 In a very large bowl, combine the tuna, soup, most of the cheese, water chestnuts, and peas.
 There’s no need to thaw the peas first.
 Stir the mixture well.

+Stir in the noodles.
 When the noodles are ready, drain them, and add them to the bowl.
 Stir lightly until everything is all mixed up.

 Recipe Variations

-- Include onions: If you like onions (and my husband does not), stir in finely minced onions.
+- Include onions.
+If you like onions (and my husband does not), stir in finely minced onions.

 - Substitute chicken.
 If you’re not a fan of tuna, cooked shredded chicken is great, too.
 Canned chicken is also a good substitute.